Taxation in California: Relationship between sales tax increases and public employee costs

-The driving force behind many local sales tax increases is skyrocketing public pension costs and public employee retiree healthcare.
+In 2016, the driving force behind many local sales tax increases is skyrocketing public pension costs and public employee retiree healthcare.
 Research has shown that local sales tax increases are concentrated in California localities that have the largest pension problems.

 County transportation sales taxes

 Countywide sales taxes for transportation purposes are very popular in California.
 However, transportation sales taxes are regressive and also shift the financial base of transportation systems from user fees to taxes paid by all taxpayers without regard to direct reliance on those transportation systems.
 Some counties have passed multiple transportation sales taxes increases such as Los Angeles County that has passed four transportation sales tax increases for a combined rate of 2.00%.
-County transportation sales taxes generally do not include traffic performance standards that actually require improved traffic conditions.

 Local sales tax reduction or repeal using Proposition 218

 Proposition 218 ("Right to Vote on Taxes Act") was a 1996 initiative constitutional amendment approved by California voters.
 Proposition 218 includes a provision constitutionally reserving to local voters the right to use the initiative power to reduce or repeal any local tax, assessment, fee or charge, including provision for a significantly reduced petition signature requirement to qualify a measure on the ballot.
 A local sales tax, including a sales tax previously approved by local voters, is generally subject to reduction or repeal using the local initiative power under Proposition 218.

-Examples where the reduction or repeal of a local sales tax may be appropriate include where there has been significant waste or mismanagement of sales tax proceeds by a local government, when there has been controversial or questionable spending of sales tax proceeds by a local government (particularly where sales tax proceeds are used to pay for excessive public employee salaries and/or benefits such as pensions), when the quality of the programs and services being financed from sales tax proceeds is not at a high level expected by voters, when the local sales tax rate is excessive or unreasonably high (particularly in situations where a significant local sales tax increase was narrowly approved by the voters), or when promises previously made by local politicians about the spending of local sales tax proceeds are broken after voter approval of the sales tax (particularly in situations where local politicians made legally nonbinding promises concerning the spending of general sales tax proceeds that are not legally restricted for specific purposes).

 A local sales tax used to repay bonds is a legally more complex situation because federal contract impairment issues may preclude the exercise of the local initiative power under Proposition 218.
 Local voter-approved transportation sales taxes often include at least a portion of the tax proceeds to repay bonds.
 Advice from legal counsel is generally needed in situations where bonds have been issued and sales tax revenues have been pledged to repay the bonds.
 A local compensatory initiative under Proposition 218 is an alternative option when contract impairment problems are present.